qlibs/ut/README.md

 ### Motivation

-- Compile-time first unit-testing is a super power of modern C++.
+- Compile-time first unit-testing is a super power of modern C++
-  - It catches errors easier and helps (to a certain degree) avoid memory leaks and undefined behaviors.
+  - It catches errors easier and helps (to a certain degree) avoid memory leaks and undefined behaviors

 - However, the main problem facing compile-time tests are bad error messages
-  - With C++20 and, especially, with clang that can be improved a lot to a degree sometimes even better than at run-time.
+  - With C++20 and, especially, with clang that can be improved a lot to a degree sometimes even better than at run-time

 - Running tests at compile-time is useful and more and more powerful with each new standard, but there is also a strong use case for run-time execution as well.
-  - Firstly, not all tests can be executed at compile-time due to constexpr limitations (for example goto/exceptions/reinterpret_cast/... in C++20).
+  - Firstly, not all tests can be executed at compile-time due to constexpr limitations (for example goto/exceptions/reinterpret_cast/... in C++20)
-  - Additionally there is case for the code coverage, debugging and CI reporting.
+  - Additionally there is case for the code coverage, debugging and CI reporting

-> Therefore, the combination of both seems the most powerful: compile-time tests with nicer error messages and run-time execution on top (with ability choose the execution model globally and/or for specific tests).
+> Therefore, the combination of both seems the most powerful
+  - Compile-time tests with nicer error messages
+  - run-time execution on top

+  (with ability choose the execution model globally and/or for specific tests)

 ### Features